blakeanneberg/CCNA/textbook.md

 - Protocols
 1. IP, ICMP
 - Addressing and routing: packets of data
-- Encapsulate the data supplied by the transport layer inside a newtwrk layer IP header
+- Encapsulate the data supplied by the transport layer inside a network layer IP header

 ### Data Link (Data Link header, IP, TCP, Data link trailer = Frame)
 - Control use of physical  link (standards for roads, cars and traffic signals)